Conditions Inflammation of the inner lining of the heart (endocarditis)

 Antibiotics are used to treat endocarditis caused by bacteria.

-Antimycotics (anti-fungals) are used if the cause is a fungal infection.
-These drugs are usually administered over several weeks via an infusion into the bloodstream.
+Antimycotics (anti-fungals), i.e., drugs that specifically target fungi, are used if the cause is a fungal infection.
+Antibiotics or antimycotics are usually administered over several weeks via an infusion into the bloodstream.

-Treatment with medication is sometimes not sufficient to treat endocarditis – for example, if the heart valves are already seriously damaged by the inflammation and are no longer fully functional.
+In many cases, treatment with medication alone is not sufficient to treat endocarditis – for example, if the heart valves are already seriously damaged by the inflammation and are no longer fully functional.

-Surgery may be required in this case to prevent heart failure and other complications.
-The operation involves the surgeon removing the inflamed tissue and replacing the damaged heart valves with artificial valves.
+Surgery is then often required to prevent heart failure and other complications.
+The operation involves the surgeon removing the inflamed tissue.
+In most cases, the affected heart valve is replaced with an artificial heart valve.

-If the patient has non-bacterial thrombotic endocarditis (NBTE), treatment aims to prevent blood clots from forming.
+In people with endocarditis caused by another illness, the pre-existing condition is treated first.
+The treatment may also aim to prevent the formation of blood clots.
 In most cases, the patient will need to take anticoagulants (anti-clotting medication) such as heparin on a long-term basis.
-Under certain circumstances, such as acute heart failure, surgery may also be required to treat NBTE.
+Under certain circumstances, such as acute heart failure, surgery may also be required.

 What aftercare is required for endocarditis?